Table of Contents Hide

 Gardening trends come and go and I have tried a few in my humble garden.
 I remember the terracotta style with yellow-sun-split gravel for an “Italian” terrace.
 A few years ago, after the children left the home, I decided on a more modern look.
 So in came Vietnamese bluestone, a green structure and a lot of Hortensia’s Annabelle.
 And now it is time for a new phase; I was thinking “Piet Oudolf”!
+Use what I found for Your garden inspired by Piet Oudolf.

 Table of Contents